joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6575823/2025/08/26/rio-ngumoha-situation-explained-chelsea-tribunal-compensation-contract/

 **Journalist Mariam Dagga Killed in Gaza**\
-`Her colleagues mourned as they held onto the visual journalist’s camera, which she used to document the lives of Gazans throughout the war.`\
+`Colleagues of Mariam Dagga, the visual reporter who was among the five journalists killed on Monday by Israeli strikes on a southern Gaza hospital, mourned as they held onto her camera.`\
 https://nytimes.com/video/world/middleeast/100000010361074/mariam-dagga-gaza-journalist-killed.html

 **Protesters in Israel Demand End of War in Gaza, Freedom of Hostages**\